 All CAPS services are free to School of Nursing students and include:

 - Instruction and tutoring (group or individual) to promote critical thinking and study skills related to specific course content (NUR 372 and 377)

-- Additional faculty individual or closed group instruction for students experiencing academic challenges.
+- Additional instruction (group or individual) for students experiencing academic challenges

 - Assistance with test-taking, math, and writing skills to increase student confidence